saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 ### matching enum variants

-using the `match` keyword, we can do pattern matching on this enum.
+Using the `match` keyword, we can do pattern matching on enums.
 The following function takes the Example enum as an argument:

 ```rust
 fn mather(x: Example) {